opentelekomcloud-docs/mapreduce-service/umn/source/faq/mrs_overview/which_mrs_cluster_version_supports_hive_connection_and_user_synchronization.rst

 Which MRS Cluster Version Supports Hive Connection and User Synchronization?
 ============================================================================

-MRS 2.0.5 or later supports Hive connections on DataArts Studio and provides the IAM user synchronization function.
+MRS cluster 2.0.5 or later supports Hive connections on DataLake Governance Center (DGC) and provides the IAM user synchronization function.